Inter-Cooperative Council at the University of Michigan: Ruths' Cooperative House

+Ruths' was purchased by the ICC in 1993 and is located at 321 N. Thayer.
+Ruths' has a theme of "cozy/granny" and has a maximum occupancy of 12 residents.

 Sojourner Truth Cooperative House

 Sojourner Truth Cooperative House holds 52 members and is themed as a house welcoming international students.
+The house was originally named after comedian Lenny Bruce before adopting its current name in the 1980s.

 Stefan T. Vail Cooperative House

 Stefan T. Vail Cooperative House is located at 602 Lawrence Street, and was founded in 1960.
-The house proper was constructed in 1853, and is a recognized as a historic building by the city of Ann Arbor.
-Vail Cooperative houses 23 residents and cooks vegetarian and vegan meals.
+The house proper was constructed in 1848, and is a recognized as a historic building by the city of Ann Arbor.
+Vail Cooperative houses 23 residents and cooks vegetarian and vegan meals while maintaining a theme of sustainability.